zopefoundation/zope.testbrowser/README.txt

 testbrowser doctests suggests using 'click' to navigate further (as discussed below), except in unusual circumstances.

-The test browser complies with the IBrowser interface.
+The test browser complies with the IBrowser interface; see ``zope.testbrowser.interfaces`` for full interface details.

     >>> from zope.testbrowser import interfaces
     >>> from zope.interface.verify import verifyObject